 Medicare is a federally funded government health care program that helps pay for medical bills and prescription drug costs for people 65 or older and for certain disabled individuals.
 There are four parts to Medicare: Part A (hospital insurance); Part B (medical insurance); Part C (Medicare Advantage managed care plans); and Part D (prescription drug plan).
 Medicare Parts A and B are administered by the government, whereas Parts C and D are approved by the government but run by private insurance companies.

 This article focuses on Part C -- called Medicare Advantage -- with tips on how to successfully choose a Medicare managed care plan.

 Medicare Plans A, B, C, and D: Overview

 Part A (hospital insurance) and Part B (medical insurance) are together what most people associate with traditional Medicare.
-Part A covers care in hospitals as an inpatient, critical access hospitals (small facilities that give limited outpatient and inpatient services to people in rural areas), skilled nursing facilities (not custodial or long-term care), hospice care, and some home health care.
+Part A covers care in hospitals as an inpatient, critical access hospitals (small facilities that give limited outpatient and inpatient services to people in rural areas), skilled nursing facilities, hospice care, and some home health care.

-Medicare Advantage Managed Care Plan
+Medicare Advantage Managed Care at a Glance

 Medicare Advantage plans include managed care plans such as:

 - Medicare Health Maintenance Organizations (HMOs)